joshdcar/appd-azure-cloud-workshop/labs/app-services/azure-app-service-monitoring.md

 ![deploymentOutput][deploymentOutput]

 > **TIP:** If you get an errors during the execution ensure that you have correctly installed all the workshop prerequisites.
 It is not uncommon to see deployment errors during the deployment.
 If this is the case review the output of the script for deployment commands that can be executed again.

-Interested in understanding more about this script?
-Jump to **[EXTRA CREDIT - Better Understanding the deployment script](#understandingdeploy)** for more details!

 ### **Validate Azure Resource Deployment**